-For each variable ykth, the parameter 2h-1 is equal to the difference between h2 and (h-1)2 such that the objective function (1) can be linearized into equation (10).
-At the same time, according to equation (14), constraint (8) can be expressed as (11). ∎
+For each variable ykth, the parameter 2h-1 is equal to the difference between h2 and (h-1)2 such that the objective function (1) can be linearized into equation (9).
+At the same time, according to equation (13), constraint (7) can be expressed as (10). ∎

 Since M1 is equivalent to M0, we will solve M1 in the rest of this paper.
 If all activities in the RLP-PS are mandatory, then the RLP-PS becomes a classic RLP.
 Therefore, the RLP is a special case of the RLP-PS.
 The RLP has been proven to be NP-hard (Neumann et al., 2012), so the RLP-PS is also NP-hard.
-To efficiently solve the NP-hard RLP-PS, we design a two-stage heuristic algorithm and an improved genetic algorithm in Section 3.
+To efficiently solve the NP-hard RLP-PS, we design a two-stage heuristic algorithm and a customized genetic algorithm in Section 3.

 In the rest of this section, we further solve the problem corresponding to the example project in Section 2.2.
 We number the activities in the example project (Fig. 2).
 Table 1 shows the activity durations and resource requirements of the example project.
 We assume that there is only one resource type, i.e., k=1.
 We let c1=1.
 The fixed per-period resource availability is 4.
 The project deadline is calculated based on the critical path method (Demeulemeester & Herroelen, 2002) by assuming that all activities are implemented.